-If you are after the classic round terracotta pot which has a rough, natural texture, Far East Flora is your best bet.
+If you are after the classic terracotta pots which has a rough, natural texture, Far East Flora is a good bet.
 I’ve had a couple of their small sized pots (Diameter of 19cm) for years, and for $4.90 each, I find it value for money considering the amount of time it has lasted me.

 Also located at Thomson Road, Candy has a decently-sized section dedicated to pots, and I would recommend visiting them if you like terracotta pots.
 They have a selection in different shapes – round, square, rectangular, even oval – for those looking for some variation.
 Candy is located at 567 Thomson Road.

-Seeing that Ikea is such a popular destination, you are probably familiar with this one.
-They have a couple versions in-store that look like terracotta – both are round with a smooth, polished appearance – one is curvy, like an inverted bell shape (this one is actually earthernware), and the other has a conical shape (above).
+Seeing that Ikea is such a popular destination, you may already be familiar with these ones.
+They have a couple versions in-store.
 Prices start at $12.90.
-Find them at their Tampines and Alexandra outlets.
+Find them at their Tampines and Alexandra outlets and online.

 5. Noah Garden Centre

-They certainly have a large area dedicated to medium to large plant pots.
-I don’t remember seeing round terracotta pots here, but I know they stock strawberry pots, which are helpful for growing herbs and yes – strawberries if you’re so inclined.
-Ask their friendly staff for help on this, they have a catalogue on file which you can flip through.
+They have highly affordable classic terracotta pots in small, medium and large sizes, as well as strawberry pots, which are helpful for growing herbs and yes – strawberries if you’re so inclined.
+Ask their friendly staff for help on this, they have a catalogue on file which you can flip through near the cashier.

 If you are looking to add character to your work or home, patterned ceramic pots will certainly do that for you.
 Expect to pay a pretty penny for larger and more elaborately designed pots.

 If you are after stylish and quirky pots, Tumbleweed offers a good range for you to choose from.
 Aside from ceramic pots, the store also stocks fibre reinforced cement pots.
-Pop by their stores at 33 Tembeling Road and Tiong Bahru Road to take a gander, #01–02.
+Pop by their stores in the Joo Chiat area (new store coming soon) and 55 Tiong Bahru Road, #01-02 to take a gander.

 While visiting their Yong Siak Street branch, I found a section of fancy, small ceramic plant pots.
 It is worth checking out for its affordable and presentable range of pots.
 Find them at 78 Yong Siak Street, #01-14.